There Is No Good Evidence to Date to Support the Use of Urine as an Acne Treatment

 Some compounds found in urine may have potential negative effects on acne.
-However, these effects are only seen at higher concentrations that are found in urine, so whether urine will in fact cause a measurable increase in inflammation is unclear.
+However, these effects are only seen at higher concentrations than are found in urine, so whether urine will in fact cause a measurable increase in inflammation is unclear.

 - Inflammation: Two components of urine, uric acid and ammonia, may cause skin inflammation and make acne worse.
 However, it is unclear if they induce inflammation at the concentrations found in urine.8,9